Cyber Security Headlines – February 14, 2022

 Google paid record $8.7 million to bug hunters in 2021

-Google’s Android, Chrome, and Play platforms continue to be vulnerability-rich environments for bad actors.
-This is why last year Google paid a record $8.7 million in rewards to 696 third-party bug hunters from 62 countries who discovered and reported thousands of vulnerabilities in the company’s technologies.
+Google’s Android, Chrome, and Play platforms continue to have a large number of vulnerabilities for threat actors to exploit.
+This is why last year Google paid a record $8.7 million in rewards to 696 third-party bug hunters from 62 countries.
 That amount represented a near 30% increase from the $6.7 million Google paid in 2020.
-Some of the increase had to do with higher payouts for certain kinds of bug discoveries.
-But a lot also had to do with the relatively high number of flaws that researchers are continuing to unearth in some of Google’s core technologies.
+According to Dark Reading, “some of the increase had to do with higher payouts for certain kinds of bug discoveries.
+But a lot also had to do with the relatively high number of flaws that researchers are continuing to unearth in some of Google’s core technologies.”

 Bug keeps Mazda radios locked in to NPR